Seborrheic keratosis causes discolored, slightly raised patches on the skin. While these patches may resemble signs of skin cancer, they are harmless.

 Over time, ultraviolet (UV) radiation from the sun or tanning beds can change the way the skin behaves.
 This can lead to cancer, including melanoma.

-While sun exposure is
+While sun exposure is one of the

-Risk factors for melanoma include:
+Other risk factors for melanoma include having:

 - a history of melanoma or other skin cancers